Skip to main content

 • How to monitor agent progress with SSE streaming

-• How to configure swarm parameters
+• How to configure swarm parameters and budget controls

 • Real-world use cases and best practices